SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     The compiler is allowed to replace calls to an inlinable symbol with a copy of the symbol's implementation at the call site.

-    Functions and closures that are defined inside a public inlinable function are implicitly inlinable.
     This attribute can't be applied
-    to nested declarations
-    or to ``fileprivate`` or ``private`` declarations.
+    to declarations that are nested inside functions or to ``fileprivate`` or ``private`` declarations.

-    ..
-XXX Query engineering about "nested declarations" above.
-       Seems to contradict the previous sentence about public inlinable functions.
+    Functions and closures that are defined inside an inlinable function are implicitly inlinable,
+    even though they can't be marked with this attribute.

     .. assertion:: cant-inline-private